For many, the Upper Hunter property market looks like another normal patch of rural countryside with busy small towns.

 Very few towns have been able to transform themselves quite like what Muswellbrook has.

-Despite all of these traits, house prices in Muswellbrook have remained lower than in surrounding towns.
-The average house price is valued at $492,500 with even the average four-bedroom home being sold for $550,000 – a $200,000 drop compared to other nearby towns like Singleton.
-Unit prices are also much cheaper with the median price being $295,000 in June 2024.
+Despite all of these traits, house prices in Muswellbrook have remained lower you might think.
+The average house price is valued at $549,000 (up from $492,500 in June 2024) – almost a $100,000 drop compared to other nearby towns like Singleton.
+Unit prices are also much cheaper with the median price being $310,000 – up from $295,000 in June 2024.

-This marks a steady 9% drop compared to a peak value of $340,000 in June 2023.
-Despite that slight drop though, Muswellbrook offers a great place for young families to get on the housing market and is one of the more accessible towns in the Upper Hunter property market.
+Muswellbrook offers a great place for young families to get on the housing market and is one of the more accessible towns in the Upper Hunter property market.

 LGA: Muswellbrook Shire